LucaVaccari/Lithium/README.md

 ### Client

 The client uses JavaFX for its GUI, made of a login screen, a search tab, a library tab and a settings tab.
+From the search tab the user can select albums/artists/playlists and see a special page for each.

 The user login data is cached, with the option to log out to use a different account.